GSA-TTS/FAC/docs/scanning.md

 docker compose build
 docker compose up
 ```
-Once a the localstack has been build successfully, clamav will be available on `0.0.0.0:9000` for http connections and `0.0.0.0:9443` for https connections.
+Once the localstack has been built successfully, clamav will be available on `0.0.0.0:9000` for http connections and `0.0.0.0:9443` for https connections.
 When building the localstack, the scans will occur on port `9000`.
-Once we have a the clamav image running, we can then submit files for scans. *Note that this will not be covering scanning xls submissions through the FAC app.*
+Once we have the clamav image running, we can then submit files for scans.

 Once the localstack has been built successfully, a scan, in a new terminal can be run with
 ```bash